 Can you give me an example of a cross connection?

 Sure.
 The placement of the end of a garden hose in a child’s swimming pool while filling it creates a cross connection.
-Likewise, placing the end of a garden hose in a backyard fish pong or vehicle radiator creates a cross connection.
+Likewise, placing the end of a garden hose in a backyard fish pond or vehicle radiator creates a cross connection.

 Consider a leaking water main below a roadside ditch that contains sewer septic tank discharges.
-Waste water can easily seep through the soils to the perimeter of the water main.
+Waste water can easily seep through the soil to the perimeter of the water main.
 If the water main is cracked or broken at this location, is this considered a cross connection?
 Absolutely!
 If the line is taken out of service due to a break in the line, the static pressure of the waste water may be enough to create a backflow incident.
 This scenario can and does occur.